josh-abram/safer-mcp-atlassian/README.md

 Model Context Protocol (MCP) server for Atlassian products (Confluence and Jira).
 This integration supports both Confluence & Jira Cloud and Server/Data Center deployments.

+> [!NOTE]
+> **safer-mcp-atlassian Fork**: This repository is a fork of the original mcp-atlassian project, enhanced with additional safety controls for production use.
+The goal is to provide a more secure and controlled alternative to the original MCP server, with features like forced internal comments and enhanced access controls to prevent accidental public exposure of sensitive information.

 ## Example Usage

 Ask your AI assistant to: